KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/grouping.md

 ```

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;We have to make sure the dag_id of the subdag is going to be the parent_dag_id.subdag_dag_id, otherwise it wont work.
+&ensp;&ensp;&ensp;&ensp;We have to make sure the dag_id of the subdag is going to be the parent_dag_id.subdag_dag_id, otherwise it won't work.
 Notice that we're sharing default arguments between the two DAGs.
 That's because we have to make sure they have the same start date.
 <br>
 &ensp;&ensp;&ensp;&ensp;We have also to make sure there are no dependencies between a task from the main DAG and another task from the SubDAG: we'll get an error.
-For example, if we would like to use the person_name (returned from the task_zero) inside task_one or task_two, the first idea could be to pass it as a parameters to the subdag_factory function.
+For example, if we would like to use the person_name (returned from the task_zero) inside task_one or task_two, the first idea could be to pass it as a parameter to the subdag_factory function.
 <br>
 &ensp;&ensp;&ensp;&ensp;However, Airflow does not allow us to do that.
 The right way of doing it was to use current execution context.
 That is, we should update our subdag code to the following:
 </p>